01 of 19

 How to Tile Over a Laminate Countertop Using Marble Floor Tile

-We mentioned at beginning of this post that it is possible to cover a laminate countertop with new tile.
+It's possible to cover a laminate countertop with new tile.
 Here Timisha, the blogger behind Tool Box Divas gets the job done using marble floor tile — ingenious.
 Her super smart DIY shares everything you need to know from the best tools to use, and the must have tiling products for creating a watertight seal.Continue to 10 of 19 below.

 10 of 19